npm/npm/doc/files/package.json.md

     { "license" : "(ISC OR GPL-3.0)" }

-If you are using a license that hasn't been assigned an SPDX identifier, or if you are using an uncommon or custom license, do not include a "license" string in package.json.
-In those cases especially, but also more generally, it's a good idea to include a LICENSE file at the top level of the package.
+If you are using a license that hasn't been assigned an SPDX identifier, or if you are using a custom license, use the following valid SPDX expression:

+    { "license" : "LicenseRef-LICENSE" }

+Then include a LICENSE file at the top level of the package.

 Some old packages used license objects or a "licenses" property containing an array of license objects: